jarvist/HUGO-PWP/content/post/2016-04-19-mark-tuckerman-talk-free-energy-structure-prediction.md

 motion being simultaneously solved, in the collective variables.
 A very large fictitious mass is used for the collective-variable centre, and a separate thermostat (~32000 K was an example).
-This means that the collective variables have the energy to hop potential barriers between minima, and the momentum to smoothly move between them.
+This physically means that the collective variables have the energy to hop potential barriers between minima, and the momentum to smoothly move between them.
+The large difference in mass allows for an adiabatic decoupling of the Equations of Motion.

 I did not realise that temperature accelerated MD was this conceptually simple.